Javirb26/Workbook2_FinancialCalculators/README.md

 # Financial Calculator

-This respository features three financial calculators built using HTML, bootstrap and JavaScript.
+This respository features three financial calculators.
+Each calculator serves a specific purpose related to their respective financial areas.

 ## Calculators